hashicorp/design-system/website/docs/components/copy/snippet/partials/guidelines/guidelines.md

 ### When to use

-- Use the `CopySnippet` component when you want users to be able to copy code snippets or text, such as URLs, tokens, or IDs.
+- Use the `CopySnippet` component to allow users to copy code snippets or text, such as URLs, tokens, or IDs.
 - Use when users need to extract and use specific information like API keys, configuration settings, or unique identifiers.

 ### When not to use